Azure/batch-shipyard/docs/25-batch-shipyard-platform-image-support.md

 on how to create a compliant custom image.
 2. Native conversion of this platform image will enable IB/RDMA automatically.
-3. The Intel MPI runtime is not present by default on this image, however, it is automatically installed through Batch Shipyard.
+3. The Intel MPI runtime is not present by default on this image, however, it is automatically installed through Batch Shipyard for Network Direct RDMA VM sizes.
 4. Only supported on SR-IOV IB/RDMA VM sizes.